 “I made a mistake!”

-Whilst many jump ship into industry to get an extra few thousand pounds and a move out of audit, I often receive calls from the same people 6 months later to state that the move wasn’t all they thought it would be and whilst they are working for an industry company, the role is anything but commercial.
+Whilst many jump ship into industry to get an extra few thousand pounds and a move out of audit, we regularly receive calls from the same people 6 months later to state that the move wasn’t all they thought it would be and whilst they are working for an industry company, the role is anything but commercial.
 Some will move as analysts and find themselves looking at spreadsheets with no real communication with business leaders and some will move as management or financial accountants and find themselves working on the same accounts every month in a role that has very little impact on business strategy.

 This is of course not the same for everyone and many people do make immediate moves into industry that work for them.
-Below I have provided a few points to consider that may assist you to make the decision to further your career within practice first.
+Below we have provided a few points to consider that may assist you to make the decision to further your career within practice first.

 Legacy & Time invested within your current firm